Energy and Climate

 - Working to keep the workforce front and center as government, labor unions, and businesses make decisions in the energy sector.

-- Connecting organizations in order to address energy workforce skills gaps.
+- Connecting organizations in order to address energy workforce opportunities.

-- Serving as a trusted source of information about New York State’s clean energy workforce and as a trusted advisor in energy workforce program development.
+- Serving as a trusted source of information about the clean energy workforce and an advisor in energy workforce program development.

 - Hands-on project development work, based on region and demand.

-- A program to provide lineworkers with training on new smart grid technologies currently being adopted by utilities;
+- Providing electrical lineworkers with training on new smart grid technologies currently being adopted by utilities;

-- Financial support for equipment used to train electricians on installation and maintenance of electric vehicle charging stations;
+- Grant funding and support for equipment used to train electricians on installation and maintenance of electric vehicle charging stations;

 - Facilitation of New York’s first wind farm technician training school;